jahanzaibriaz/JZ_XL/jz_finance/README.md

 JZ Finance consists of below categories of functions:
 - Full Schedules
     - `JZ.Loan_Schedule` to generate a full loan amortization schedule for any loan.
-User can select which columns to display and in what order
+User can select which columns to display and in what order (For details: [Click here](Functions.md))
 - Single Data Point

 ## Demo